 For more details on current courses, please visit the Book of Module website at UCC and remember to Select Semester 2 for Spring Semester.

-There is only 3 day, 2 night overnight excursion to the Ring of Kerry that is a part of the study abroad program fee.
+There is a 3 day, 2 night overnight excursion to the Ring of Kerry that is part of the study abroad program fee.
 Other program excursions are organized through the Iona Society or the International Office for an additional fee.

-Students live in furnished Apartments 5 minutes to UCC and a 15-20 minute walk to downtown.
+Students live in furnished apartments 5 minutes from UCC and a 15-20 minute walk to Downtown.
 Students will stay in combination with other CSB or SJU students and other visiting students to UCC.
-Amenities in the apartments included wireless Internet and kitchen facilities.
+Amenities in the apartments include Wireless Internet and kitchen facilities.
 Coin Laundry is available on-site.